hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

    :alt: Application development environment with two nodes

 Like the single-node environment, this environment uses serial transaction processing and static peering.
+However, it has the following differences:

+* PoET simulator consensus instead of dev mode, because dev mode's random-leader consensus is not recommended for multi-node or production networks.
+Sawtooth offers two versions of :term:`PoET` consensus.
+PoET-SGX relies on Intel Software Guard Extensions (SGX) to implement a leader-election lottery system.
+  PoET simulator provides the same consensus algorithm on an SGX simulator.

-However, this multiple-node environment uses PoET simulator consensus instead of dev_mode consensus.
-As a result, it adds the Validator Registry transaction processor, which handles certain settings for a multiple-node network.
+* An additional transaction processor, Validator Registry, which handles PoET settings for a multiple-node network.

 About Sawtooth Networks